Green Mountain College to close its doors

-POULTNEY — Green Mountain College will close its doors at the conclusion of the 2019 spring semester, said President Bob Allen on Wednesday.
+POULTNEY — Green Mountain College will close its doors at the conclusion of the 2019 spring semester, said President Bob Allen last Wednesday.

 “My remarks will be relatively brief,” Allen said.
 “For the past 18 months, the administration and the trustees at GMC have been investigating all opportunities available to ensure the continuation of its mission.”

-In a mandatory afternoon meeting on Wednesday, Allen and the board of directors announced to students, faculty and staff that the small liberal arts college would not reopen for the fall 2019 semester.
+In a mandatory afternoon meeting that day, Allen and the board of directors announced to students, faculty and staff that the small liberal arts college would not reopen for the fall 2019 semester.

 Allen said it was a decrease in tuition and an increase in expenses that ended up digging the college into a financial hole, and although school officials met with potential partners in and out of state, Allen and the board of trustees were not able to find a solution that could keep the college open.